-CharitySaver was born in the midst of the Covid pandemic when charities were suffering as never before, and unable to utilise most of the traditional fundraising methods they had previously relied on.
+CharitySaver was born in the midst of the Covid pandemic when charities were suffering as never before, unable to utilise most of the traditional fundraising methods they had previously relied on and desperately needing to reduce their costs.

 The result is CharitySaver.
-For the first time charities can fundraise online, and donors make donations, both secure in the knowledge that the charity will get at least 99.25% of each donation.
-But we did not stop there, we have added on a wide range of services, both free and discounted, to cut a charity’s costs, and found a way to reward donors for their generosity.
-Fundraising for, and donating to, charity has evolved and that evolution is CharitySaver.
+For the first time charities can fundraise online and donors make their donations, secure in the knowledge that the charity will get over 99% of each donation.
+But we did not stop there, we have added on a wide range of services, both free and discounted, to cut a charity’s costs, so that charities can have real support, helping them to increase income, reduce operating costs and to grow their number of supporters.
+Making CharitySaver THE go to support hub for charities.

 Meet the Team